idaholab/moose/docs/content/documentation/systems/AuxKernels/chemical_reactions/AqueousEquilibriumRxnAux.md

 where $K_i$ is equilibrium constant, $\gamma_i$ is the activity coefficient, and
 $N_c$ is the number of primary species.

-!!! note:
-    Currently, $\gamma_i$ is fixed as unity in the calculation

 !syntax parameters /AuxKernels/AqueousEquilibriumRxnAux

 !syntax inputs /AuxKernels/AqueousEquilibriumRxnAux